AmbiML/sparrow-manifest/README.md

 - *copyregion*: a helper for temporarily mapping physical pages into a thread's VSpace
 - *cspace-slot*: an RAII helper for the *slot-allocator*
 - *logger*: seL4 integration with the Rust logger crate
-- *model*: support for processing capDL; used by the kata-os-rootserver
+- *model*: support for processing capDL; used by the cantrip-os-rootserver
 - *panic*: an seL4-specific panic handler
 - *sel4-config*: build glue for seL4 kernel configuration
 - *sel4-sys*: seL4 system interfaces & glue
 - *slot-allocator*: an allocator for slots in the top-level CNode

-The other main Rust piece is the rootserver application that is located in *projects/capdl/kata-os-rootserver*.
-This depends on the *capdl* and *model* submodules of *kata-os-common*.
-It is possible to select either kata-os-rootserver or the C-based capdl-loader-app with a CMake setting in the CAmkES project's easy-settings.cmake file; e.g. `projects/kata/easy-settings.cmake` has:
+The other main Rust piece is the rootserver application that is located in *projects/capdl/cantrip-os-rootserver*.
+This depends on the *capdl* and *model* submodules of *cantrip-os-common*.
+It is possible to select either cantrip-os-rootserver or the C-based capdl-loader-app with a CMake setting in the CAmkES project's easy-settings.cmake file; e.g. `projects/cantrip/easy-settings.cmake` has:

 ```
 #set(CAPDL_LOADER_APP "capdl-loader-app" CACHE STRING "")
-set(CAPDL_LOADER_APP "kata-os-rootserver" CACHE STRING "")
+set(CAPDL_LOADER_APP "cantrip-os-rootserver" CACHE STRING "")
 ```

-Beware that kata-os-rootserver has very limited testing and likely does not support and/or implement all the features of capdl-loader-app.
+Beware that cantrip-os-rootserver has very limited testing and likely does not support and/or implement all the features of capdl-loader-app.

 ## How we do Sparrow software development.